Is Zoom® a HIPAA Compliant Telehealth Software?

 Recommended: Is Skype™ HIPAA Compliant?

-The Coronavirus pandemic has resulted in an increase in healthcare organizations leveraging video conferencing apps.
-In the past month, Zoom® has become one of the most popular choices for teleconferencing, registering a 535% increase in traffic.
+Over the past year, there has been a significant increase in the number of healthcare organizations leveraging video conferencing apps.
+Between March and April 2020, Zoom® became one of the most popular choices for teleconferencing, registering a 535% increase in traffic[²].
 Previously Zoom® has maintained that they provide a HIPAA compliant telehealth software: Zoom® for Telehealth.
-This service claims to incorporate access and authentication controls, HIPAA compliant messaging is secured with end-to-end encryption and Zoom® has signed a HIPAA Business Associate Agreement (BAA).
+This service claims to incorporate access, and authentication controls, secured with end-to-end encryption, and Zoom® has signed a HIPAA Business Associate Agreement (BAA).

 DISCLAIMER: All product and company names are trademarks™ or registered® trademarks of their respective holders.
 Bridge Patient Portal is not affiliated, endorsed, or sponsored in any way to the service providers mentioned in this article.